TrubaSnorlax/EkoolExtended/README.md

 ## Features

  - Term grade calculator
 	 Calculates average grade in the gradesheet automatically.
-At this moment supports only numerical system, and marks only form 1 to 5.
+At this moment supports only numerical system, and marks only from 1 to 5.

 ## Installation guide